The Beilinson regulator is a map of ring spectra

 as a full tensor subcategory.
 On the domain and target of the map \eqref{laber1} we have notions of quasi-isomorphisms.
 These are compatible with the map \eqref{laber1} and the respective tensor products.
 On each side, we denote the collection of quasi-isomorphisms by $W$. {Then} \eqref{laber1} induces a map between symmetric monoidal $\infty$-categories

 (see Appendix \ref{appendix_Kram} for the notation $(-)[W^{-1}]$).
 The following result is standard, it is for example stated in \cite{Drew}.
 But for completeness we include the sketch of a proof. \begin{lemma} Both $\infty$-categories in \eqref{ddghjkqwdhkjqwdqwd} are stable and the functor is exact. \end{lemma} \begin{proof} Let us give a proof for the second $\infty$-category; the first works similar (but easier), and the exactness of the functor is obvious from the description of (co)limits.
 We first consider $\MHC_{\R}[H^{-1}]$ where $H$ is the class of chain-homotopy equivalences.
-Then it follows from \cite[Proposition 1.3.4.7.]{HA} (using the same argument as in \cite[Proposition 1.3.4.5.]{HA}) that $\MHC_{\R}[H^{-1}]$ is equivalent to the $\infty$-category underlying the dg-category $\MHC_{\R}$.
-But this dg-category is easily seen to be stable, similar to the proof of \cite[Proposition 1.3.2.10.]{HA}.
+Then it follows from \cite[Prop.~1.3.4.7]{HA} (using the same argument as in \cite[Prop.~1.3.4.5]{HA}) that $\MHC_{\R}[H^{-1}]$ is equivalent to the $\infty$-category underlying the dg-category $\MHC_{\R}$.
+But this dg-category is easily seen to be stable, similar to the proof of \cite[Prop.~1.3.2.10]{HA}.

 Now, as a second step we use that $\MHC_{\R}[W^{-1}] \simeq (\MHC_\R[H^{-1}])[W^{-1}]$.
 Thus we only need to show that the localization of the stable $\infty$-category $\MHC_\R[H^{-1}]$ at the quasi-isomorphisms remains stable.
-But this localization is the same as the Verdier quotient (discussed in the $\infty$-categorical setting in \cite[Section 5.1 ]{GBT}) at the full stable subcategory of quasi-acyclic complexes.
-To see this, note that a morphism is a quasi-isomorphism if and only if its cone is quasi-acyclic and use \cite[Proposition 5.4]{GBT}.
+But this localization is the same as the Verdier quotient (discussed in the $\infty$-categorical setting in \cite[Section 5.1]{GBT}) at the full stable subcategory of complexes which are quasi-isomorphic to zero.
+To see this, note that a morphism is a quasi-isomorphism if and only if its cone is quasi-isomorphic to zero and use \cite[Prop.~5.4]{GBT}.
 Thus, since the Verdier quotient is stable, this finishes the proof. \end{proof}

 The homotopy category of the left-hand side of \eqref{ddghjkqwdhkjqwdqwd} is the bounded derived category {$D^b(\MHS_\R)$} of mixed $\R$-Hodge structures, and it is a result of Beilinson's {\cite[Thm.~3.4]{BeilinsonHodge}} that the induced map